pcelman/huddle-landing/README.md

 # Flexbox Responsive Layout

-This is a simple example of a responsive layout that uses Flexbox to switch from a row-based layout on larger screens to a column-based layout on smaller screens.
+This is aa example of a responsive layout that uses Flexbox to switch from a row-based layout on larger screens to a column-based layout on smaller screens.

 ## Technologies Used